-In the template system of AnQi CMS, we often encounter the need to convert the timestamp stored in the database (usually a 10-digit or 13-digit Unix timestamp) into a user-friendly date and time format.stampToDateLabels come in handy.
-As described in its documentation, its basic usage is{{stampToDate(时间戳, "格式")}}.
-For example, you may see such code on the document details page, used to display the publication time of the article:
+In AnQi CMS template system, we often encounter the need to convert the timestamp stored in the database (usually a 10-digit or 13-digit Unix timestamp) into a user-friendly date and time format.
+At this time,stampToDateThe label comes in handy.
+As described in its documentation, its basic usage is{{stampToDate(时间戳, "格式")}}For example, you may see such code on the document details page, used to display the publication time of the article:

 <span>发布时间:{{stampToDate(archive.CreatedTime, "2006年01月02日 15:04")}}</span>

-Firstly,Data validation。When the time displayed on the page is incorrect, or a default value such as “1970-01-01” appears, the original timestamp can help us quickly determine whether the problem lies in the timestamp itself (for example, a value of 0, negative, or illegal format), or instampToDateThe format parameters.
+first, Data ValidationWhen the time displayed on the page is incorrect, or when the default value such as "1970-01-01" appears, the original timestamp can help us quickly determine whether the problem lies in the timestamp itself (such as a value of 0, negative, or an illegal format), or instampToDateThe formatting parameters on.

-Secondly,Integrated or compared with other systems.When managing multiple sites or performing data migration, we sometimes need to ensure that the timestamps within Safe CMS are consistent with those of external systems.Directly viewing the original value can provide an accurate reference.
+secondly,Integrated or compared with other systems..
+When managing multiple sites or performing data migration, we sometimes need to ensure that the timestamp within the Anqin CMS is consistent with the timestamp of the external system.Directly viewing the original value can provide accurate reference.

-Moreover,Understanding data types.
-AlthoughstampToDateLabels intelligently handle timestamps, but the underlying variables (such asarchive.CreatedTime) may be a Go language.time.TimeA structure, or may also be a pure integer type.Viewing the original value and type helps us to understand the data model more deeply, laying the foundation for subsequent secondary development or complex logic processing.
+Moreover,Understanding data types..
+AlthoughstampToDateThe tag intelligently handles timestamps, but the underlying variables (such as)archive.CreatedTime) may be a Go language'stime.TimeA structure may also be a pure integer type.
+Viewing its original value and type helps us understand the data model more deeply, laying the groundwork for subsequent secondary development or complex logic processing.

 dumpThe usage of the filter is extremely concise, you just need to add it after any variable you want to check|dumpThat's it, for example:{{ 变量名称|dump }}.

-Practice Exercise: Print in the templateCreatedTimeThe original timestamp
+Practice exercise: Print in the templateCreatedTimeoriginal timestamp

-通常,You will see the following code to display the formatted time:
+Generally, you will see the following code to display the formatted time:

 {# 假设这是您的文章详情模板文件中的一部分,例如`archive/detail.html` #}